SecIndOpT/case_study_pl_snack_pack/README.md

 The operator needs a PKI in order to

 - Issue operator-specific certificates, used to enforce trust relations and access control
-- Can generate signed *tickets* describing the equipment when transfering the device.
+- Can generate signed *tickets* describing the equipment when transferring the device.
 These tickets can be used to verify the origin of a device.
 Can of course also be employed by the manufacturer.

 We want to point out that BRSKI utilizes these ideas to provide high initialization security: New devices come with an IDevID, installed during manufacturing.
 The owner can then get identified in advance (in strongest mode only).
-When the device gets initialized by the operator, the control over the device gets transfered from manufacturer to device owner.
+When the device gets initialized by the operator, the control over the device gets transferred from manufacturer to device owner.
 Resale is possible if the manufacturer authorizes it.
 We want to point out that this approach, while providing high initialization security, also establishes a strong dependency on the manufacturer.

 Lastly, none of the investigated standards have a mechanism which allows the device to authenticate the network they are connecting to.
 All mechanisms are based on *Trust on First Use* (TOFU).